LegatusNewt/The_Coal_Mine/README.md

 - GET emissions/data -> Returns all the data from the emissions table with WKT geometry
 - GET emissions/layer -> Returns all the data from emissions table as a Geojson Feature Collection

+I wasn't quite sure if the goal was to post a coverage as in a buffer around a single point.
+Or a coverage being a single geometry that encompasses all the points.
+So I added endpoints for both.

+However for some reason the /bulk endpoint doesn't work in the Docker container.
+Running it locally with .NET SDK "8.0.110" it does work.
+But the provided microsoft container images don't have that version available.

 CoverageController
 - GET coverages/data -> Same as above but for Coverages table
 - GET coverages/layer -> Same as above but for Coverages table
-- POST coveratges/data -> Takes in a CoveragePostBody ( Name, Description, Buffersize, Feature (as a geojson string)) and stores the coverage in the database Coverages table
+- POST coverages/data -> Takes in a CoveragePostBody ( Name, Description, Buffersize, Feature (as a geojson string)) and stores the coverage in the database Coverages table
+- POST coverages/data/bulk -> Takes in a FeatureCollection that is the coverage of all the points

 ### Client
 The React web app is run by running npm install in the client directory and then npm start.

+The front end is pretty self explainitory, to save the coverage on an individual point or to inspect it, click on that point.

 ## Mapping coding exercise